deepalics0044/forgesample_costcolorextension/README.md

 # forgesample_markupextentions
 # Description

-This sample is part of the [Learn Forge](http://learnforge.autodesk.io) tutorials.
+This sample aims at adding extentions in  latest Viewer v7.
+Also, it is part of the [Learn Forge](http://learnforge.autodesk.io) tutorials.

 ### Languages